 There was a place in the family fleet for a daysailer, and Carl considered building to an existing design.
 He looked at the Herreshoff 12-1/2, but it was too small and perhaps not as fast as he had in mind for his new boat.
 He also considered Herreshoff’s 21′ Fish Boat and Chuck Paine’s 21′ Pisces, but these were keel boats and Carl preferred something not quite so deep.
 He kept looking around at other designs, but nothing quite felt right, so he decided to draw his own design.
 Although he had made his career in journalism, his education was in naval architecture and marine engineering.
 So, he drew up his Block Island 19, a centerboarder with an overall length of 19′, a waterline length of 15′, a beam of over 7′, and a draft of just 2′ with the board up.
 An 1,100-lb lead keel would bring the boat weight up to 2,500 lbs, “an extremely light boat,” he notes, for its type, more substantial than a 12-1/2 but substantially lighter than the Fish Boat or Pisces.
 For the rig he drew a generous gaff mainsail and a small self-tending jib on a traveler.
-For construction, carvel and lapstrake—either traditional riveted seams or glued plywood glued—were options, but Carl settled on a three-layer composite hull.
+For construction, carvel and lapstrake—either traditional riveted seams or glued plywood—were options, but Carl settled on a three-layer composite hull.

 With the drawings finished, Carl began construction.
 He built the hull on ten 1″-thick molds, a structure strong enough to allow him to raise it and the hull with a chain hoist when planking was finished and turn it right-side up.
 The steam-bent frames were wrapped hot around the molds, which were undersized to accommodate the frame stock.
 The first layer of planking was 5/8″ cedar strips, nailed and edge-glued with Aerodux resorcinol, an update to the pre-epoxy standard.
 Like its predecessor, it is quite tenacious and even boil-proof, but is more forgiving of small gaps in the seams between planks.

-About 70 strip planks went into each side of the hull for that first layer, and after it was sanded smooth and fair, Carl applied to layers of thin cedrela, a variety of mahogany also known as Spanish cedar.
+About 70 strip planks went into each side of the hull for that first layer, and after it was sanded smooth and fair, Carl applied two layers of thin cedrela, a variety of mahogany also known as Spanish cedar.
 The planks, just shy of 1/8″ thick, were not rotary-cut as plywood veneers are, but quarter-sawn from timbers by a horizontal bandsaw mill.
-The stock was 12″ wide or more, so Carl cut it into strips 3″ to 5″ wide, spiled them, and applied two layers at opposing 45-degree angles.
+The stock was 12″ wide or more, so Carl cut it into strips 3″ to 5″ wide, spiled them, and applied the two layers at opposing 45-degree angles.
 Nylon staples, driven by an air gun and set just below the surface of the mahogany planks, held the planks while the epoxy cured and then remained in the hull.
 The planks weren’t required to take a reverse curve to fair into the keel, so the staples were enough to push the cedrela tight to the form.